csommerl/js120/109_explanations.md

 ## Methods

-**Methods** in JavaScript are functions that are properties of objects, and they are invoked by appending to a value or variable name a `.` and the method's function invocation.
+**Methods** in JavaScript are functions that are properties of objects.
+They are invoked by appending to a value or variable name a dot (`.`) and the method's function invocation.

 A method **mutates the caller** when it permanently changes the object that invoked the method.